nextcodelab/data-base-server/host_data/bible/suggestions.md

 **Serve GOD with HOLINESS and RIGHTEOUSNESS.**

-Please note that these suggestions are offered in a brotherly spirit and are intended as helpful tips from a fellow believer and not intended for new comers in fellowships, everyone should be welcomed equally.
+Please note that these suggestions are offered in a brotherly spirit, and are intended as helpful tips from a fellow believer, not intended for new comers in fellowships.
+Everyone should be welcomed equally.
 Always consider your personal circumstances and understanding as you apply these suggestions.